-Router Option - Fab-Cut Systems Inc."Custom Built Fab-Cut CNC Modular Plasma Tables To Meet Your Growing Needs"
+Router Option - Fab-Cut Systems Inc."Custom Fabricated CNC Plasma Cutting Systems To Meet Your Everyday Needs"

 Want To Use A Router On Our Fab-Cut CNC Plasma Cutting Tables?

 Having a CNC router option available on your machine allows you flexibility in what you can do with your investment.
 If you choose to add a router system to your unit, we will upgrade the motors to ensure maximum power to drive it though the easy and harder materials like aluminum and hardwood.

 At this time we offer the Dewalt 2.25 HP variable speed router as our standard choice but if you require a heavier duty system, we can offer you a much more robust option with the HSD spindle router controlled by a Lenze controller.
 The HSD Spindle Router is available in a 1.7 KW to 5 KW motor size to meet a variety of needs.
 This will require 220V 1 phase power in order to operate the system.

 3D Routing With Flashcut V8 2.5D

 MT3 ER32 Collet Chuck Set

 Things to know about using a CNC table to do router work on our Fab-Cut CNC plasma cutting tables.

 1. USE A SCREW INSTEAD OF A HOLDING TAB.

 To keep a part steady while being routed, many people insert holding tabs in the pattern.
 The tabs act as tiny bridges that hold the milled part to the stock material.
 The number of tabs depends on the part that you’re cutting.
 “There is a balance between using more tabs than necessary, and not enough,” said Hood-Daniel.
 “Not enough, and the tabs can snap during the milling process.
 More than necessary, and you waste much of your time breaking them away after the job is done.”